-A few weeks after that, they hired another senior attorney from a small Detroit firm at $290,000 a year.
+A few weeks after that, the firm hired another senior attorney from a small Detroit firm at $290,000 a year.

 A good recruiter knows where the work is.
-At any point in time, some firms have a lot of work and others have very little work.
+At any point in time, some firms have a lot of work and others have very little.
 GETTING WORK IS VERY IMPORTANT.

-New York is generally a very difficult market to find work in because competition is so fierce.
-While going to a top law school carries a lot of weight in many markets, in a market like New York, it is less important than the firm you are currently at and where you have worked in the past.
+New York is generally a very difficult market to find work in because the competition is so fierce.
+Going to a top law school carries a lot of weight in many markets but in New York, it is less important than where you are working now and where you have worked in the past.

 In recessions, work often moves to smaller markets where legal work is cheaper.
 Instead of sending work to a large law firm in a major market, a company may send work to smaller firms in a smaller market to save money.
-Understanding these dynamics is important and is something that you need to do in order to protect your career.
+Understanding these dynamics is important and can help protect your career.

-I have seen certain markets such as Rochester, New York, experience seeming "economic Renaissances" when major cities were having the opposite experience.
+I have seen certain markets, such as Rochester, New York, experience these "economic renaissances" when major cities were having the opposite experience.

 In recessions, corporate law often gets very, very slow, and there are few jobs.
-People sue more in recessions and litigation picks up; however, because law firms start relying on litigation for their profits in recessions, clients often realize the bills are very high and start settling lawsuits rather than bear the expense.
-Then litigation slows down (often dramatically) and litigation becomes a slow practice group.
+People sue more in recessions and litigation picks up.
+However, because law firms start relying on litigation for their profits during recessions, clients often realize the bills are too high and start settling lawsuits rather than bearing the expense.
+Then litigation slows down (often dramatically), and litigation becomes a slow practice group.

-When interest rates are low but look like they are about to go up, real estate often picks up steam and starts to get quite active as people begin refinancing properties before interest rates increase.
+When interest rates are low but look like they are about to go up, real estate often picks up steam as people begin refinancing their properties before interest rates increase.